pivotal/docs-tap/cli-plugins/apps/reference/dependency-matrix.hbs.md

 # Dependency Matrix

-This topic tells you what versions of the Apps CLI are supported for Tanzu Application Platform.
+This topic tells you what versions of the Tanzu Apps CLI are supported in Tanzu Application Platform.

 | Tanzu Application Platform Version   | Apps CLI Version | Required Cartographer Version |
 | ------------- | -------------    | -------------                 |